 How marginal gains and the small stuff helps

 Digital technology is performing a key role in equipping lenders to embrace marginal gains styled improvement methods.
 It offers the ability to process gargantuan amounts of data affordably, repeat ‘if/then’ algorithms consistently and at any time of the day, to enforce escalations, notifications and workflows based on recognised patterns of behavior.
 Better yet, it facilitates the creation of new human interfaces that help humans make sense of complex data patterns, and make changes to how processes work without need of deep IT skills—what many describe today as the process of democratising IT.

-PrinSIX Technologies—a company spun out from an executive team from a lending business—has developed a digital platform to equip lenders to apply iterative, fine-grained improvements to every little step of the customer onboarding journeys.
+PrinSIX Technologies—a company spun out from a lending business to an executive team —has developed a digital platform to equip lenders to apply iterative, fine-grained improvements to every step of the customer onboarding journey.

 Treating customers fairly by design